-Damp proof membrane (often called DPM) is used in construction to prevent moisture entering the building, usually through capillary action.
-You will often see these membranes installed as part of damp coursing on external walls but they are also a vital part of ensuring that moisture cannot enter a building via the floor.
+Damp-proof membrane (often called DPM) is used in construction to prevent moisture from entering the building, usually through capillary action.
+You will often see these membranes installed as part of damp coursing on external walls, but they are also vital in ensuring that moisture cannot enter a building via the floor.

 Damp causes several issues when it is found in buildings, these can include visible damp patches, areas of mould (which can cause breathing issues and allergies), damage to décor, and, importantly, it can undermine the structure of the building.

-With this in mind, making sure you look at the types and uses of different damp proof membrane takes on new importance.
+With this in mind, making sure you look at the types and uses of different damp proof membranes takes on new importance.

 Why bother With A Damp Proof Membrane?

 Most of the issues with persistent damp within buildings result from the build-up of condensation on surfaces and within the fabric of the building, damp entering from the outside, and rising damp.
 It is essential when a floor that is next to the ground is constructed, that a proper damp proof membrane is placed to prevent these issues.

 The aim of the membrane is to prevent any kind of moisture from reaching the top surface of the floor by preventing water from coming in from the ground.
 To do this the DPM must be made of materials so that they don’t encourage mould or condensation and have a high structural and thermal integrity.

 The current recommendations for an effective damp proof membrane are that the ground should be constructed using screed with the damp proof membrane laid either on top or below that layer.
 Groundwater should be tested for any type of sulphate that can contaminate the base flooring and if so, the membrane should be placed under the slab.